 - Strategic asset.
-Important transportation facilities, such as a port, airport, intermodal terminal, logistics zone (a cluster of distribution centers), providing access and distribution capabilities to global and national markets.
+Important transportation facilities, such as a port, airport, intermodal terminal, and logistics zone (a cluster of distribution centers), providing access and distribution capabilities to global and national markets.
 This also includes power generation facilities, essential to maintain electric power supply.
-Ports and airports are particularly important because of the connectivity they provide as well as their storage capabilities.
+Ports and airports are particularly important because of the connectivity they provide, as well as their storage capabilities.

 - Inventory management.
 Strategic transport facilities commonly have co-located logistical facilities that should be included within the secure perimeter.
 This buffer is used to maintain critical supply chains by ensuring the procurement of energy, parts, goods, food, and medical supplies, depending on the function of the facility.
-During a pandemic, logistics strongholds are expected to assume a larger share in the storage of critical inventory because of the declining availability of resources, safety, and security considerations and the lack of labor.
+During a pandemic, logistics strongholds are expected to assume a larger share in the storage of critical inventory because of the declining availability of resources, safety and security considerations, and the lack of labor.

 - Secure corridors.
-The logistical stronghold must allow access to local areas of production and consumption through the setting of high priority corridors.
+The logistical stronghold must allow access to local production and consumption areas through high-priority corridors.
 Convoys can be organized from the facility to securely bring supplies to local distribution points or important facilities (e.g. hospitals).